Creative Juice

 A Relentless Pursuit of Purity

 My goal is to grow and craft wines that express a purity of character that is nearly impossible without personal control of the process from start to finish.
-Many of the decisions I make at Dovecote contradict tradition and conventional wisdom, and are unique to this estate.
-To preserve this freedom of approach, we are fully independent, self-contained, do not depend on any outside influences, and limit production to ensure I have the time to care for each individual barrel from crush to bottling.
+Many of the decisions I make at Dovecote challenge tradition and conventional wisdom and are unique to this estate.
+To preserve this freedom of approach, we are fully independent, self-contained, do not depend on any outside influences, and limit production to ensure I have the time to care for each individual vine, barrel, and bottle from crush to cellar.